cmos-droner/UM-TSS/README.md

 The circuit is based around a couple of 40106 hex-schmitt triggers.
 I removed the divider from Jacobs layout to make every sound triggerable by itself.
 The trigger ins are protected by clamping diodes.

 ##PCB v1
 PCB v1 has a couple of bugs (mainly because I used the wrong revision of Jacobs circuit **duh**).
 But the PCB can certainly be used to build a running circuit.
-Check the build guide for PCB rev. 1 [here](https://github.com/tommueller/UM-TSS/blob/master/schematics%20v1/BUILD.md)
+Check the build guide for PCB rev. 1 [here](https://github.com/tommueller/UM-TSS/blob/master/schematics%20v1/BUILD.md) and the [BOM](https://github.com/tommueller/UM-TSS/blob/master/schematics%20v1/BOM.ods?raw=true)

 ##PCB v2
 I already fixed most of the issued in the schematics for version 2.
 I hope that together we can make a second version of the PCB that runs more smooth!